bamorim/2022-elixir-conf-eu/presentation.md

 - Metrics
 - Traces

-And we will be talking alot about `:telemetry`
+And we will be talking a lot about `:telemetry`

 <!-- It's going to be intense -->
 <!-- Will throw a bunch of words -->